-1. Introduction 7

-2. Our school's commitment 8

-3. Roles and Responsibilities 9

-4. Designated Safeguarding Lead(s) (DSL) 10

-5. Role of the Headteacher 11

-6. Responsibilities of the Board of Directors 12

-7. Supporting Children and Working in Partnership with Parents 13

-8. Information about Safeguarding for Pupils 13

-9. A Partnership Approach 13

-10. Identifying children who may be at risk or may have been significantly harmed 14

-11. Taking action to ensure that children are safe at school and home 16

-12. Responding to Disclosure 16

-13. Confidentiality 17

-14. Pupil Information 18

-15. Action by the Designated Safeguarding Lead (DSL) 18

-16. Safer Recruitment and Selection 20

-17. Safe Practice 21

-18. The use of 'Reasonable force' 22

-19. School Safeguarding, Child Protection Training and Staff Induction 22

-20. Extended School and Off-Site Arrangements 23

-21. Allegations made against/Concerns raised in relation to teachers, including supply teachers, other staff, volunteers and contractors 23

-22. Children with special educational needs and disabilities 26

-23. Children who are lesbian, gay, bi, or trans (LGBT) 26

-24. Mental Health 26

-25. Further Information on Safeguarding Issues 27

-26. Sexual violence and harassment between children in schools and colleges 31

-27. Child Sexual Exploitation (CSE) and Child Criminal Exploitation (CCE) 32
+1. Introduction 9 2.
+Our school's commitment 10 3.
+Roles and Responsibilities 11 4.
+Designated Safeguarding Lead(s) (DSL) 12 5.
+Role of the Headteacher 13 6.
+Responsibilities of the Board of Directors 14 7.
+Supporting Children and Working in Partnership with Parents 15 8.
+Information about Safeguarding for Pupils 16 9.
+A Partnership Approach 16 10.
+Identifying children who may be at risk or may have been significantly harmed 16 11.
+Taking action to ensure that children are safe at school and home 18 12.
+Responding to Concerns 19 13.
+Confidentiality 20 14.
+Pupil Information 20 15.
+Safe Action by the Designated Safeguarding Lead (DSL) (or the Deputy Designated eguarding Lead in their absence) 21 16.
+Safer Recruitment and Selection 23 17.
+Safe Practice 24 18.
+The use of 'Reasonable force' 25 19.
+School Safeguarding, Child Protection Training and Staff Induction 25 20.
+Extended School and Off-Site Arrangements 26 21. tea Allegations made against/Concerns raised in relation to teachers, including supply chers, other staff, volunteers and contractors 26 23.
+Children who are lesbian, gay, bi, or trans (LGBT) 29 24.
+Mental Health 30 25.
+Further Information on Safeguarding Issues 30 26.
+Sexual violence and harassment between children in schools and colleges 34 27.
+Child Sexual Exploitation (CSE) and Child Criminal Exploitation (CCE) 35

-28 Assessment of risk outside the home (previously contextual safeguarding) 33
+28. Assessment of risk outside the home (previously contextual safeguarding) 36 30.
+Domestic abuse and Operation Encompass 37 31.
+Preventing Radicalisation and Extremism 38 32.
+Children with Family members in Prison 39 33.
+Homelessness 39 34.
+Bibliography 39

-29 So-called 'honour-based' Abuse (HBA) 34

-30 Domestic abuse and Operation Encompass 34

-31 Preventing Radicalisation and Extremism 35

-32 Children with Family members in Prison 36

-33 Homelessness 36

-34. Bibliography 37